erusev/parsedown/README.md

 ### Questions

 **How does Parsedown work?**<br/>
-Parsedown recognises that Markdown texts are optimised to be read by humans so it tries to read like one.
-It goes through texts line by line.
-It looks at how lines start to identify blocks.
-It looks for special characters to identify inline elements.
+Parsedown tries to read Markdown like a human.
+First, it looks at the lines.
+It’s interested in how the lines start.
+This helps it recognise blocks.
+It knows, for example, that if a line start with a `-` then it perhaps belong to a list.
+Once it recognises the blocks, it continues to the content.
+As it reads, it watches out for special characters.
+This helps it recognise inline elements (or inlines).

 **Why doesn’t Parsedown use namespaces?**<br/>
 Using namespaces would mean dropping support for PHP 5.2.
 We believe that since Parsedown is a single class with an uncommon name, making this trade wouldn't be worth it.